bpha is a registered ‘not-for-profit distribution’ provider of affordable housing. We are regulated by the Homes and Communities Agency (HCA).

 bpha publishes its payment performance with contracted suppliers in line with guidance issued under the Public Contract Regulations 2015 (section r113).The information below demonstrates how we have performed in paying our contracted suppliers within 30 days:

 Proportion of valid & undisputed invoices paid within 30 days in accordance with regulation 113 (based on numbers of invoices, rather than their value); 100%

 Interest accrued due as a result of non-payment within 30 days; 0%

-The latest Homes and Community Agency Regulatory Judgement was released in February 2015 which includes an improvement in bpha‘s Governance Rating to G1 being the highest possible level.
-It also restated bpha’s highest possible Viability Rating of V1.
+The latest Homes and Community Agency Regulatory Judgement was updated on 27 September 2017. bpha retained its Governance Rating to of G1 Viability Rating of V1, being the highest possible level.

 Properly Governed: G1

 The provider meets the requirements on governance set out in the Governance and Financial Viability standard.